“I appreciate tradition and traditional values. SMECO has a long tradition of providing great service at affordable rates.

 Dyer attended Prince George’s Community College and the University of Maryland.
 His love of sports has kept him involved in athletics his entire life, beginning with high school sports at Gwynn Park High School, where he was captain of the basketball and baseball teams, to fast pitch softball as league MVP, to tennis, and now golf.
 He served in the Maryland National Guard for six years.

 Dyer has been a Board member since 1981, and he served as SMECO Board Chairman from 2003 until 2008.
-He currently serves on the Capital Projects Committee and the Public Relations Committee.
+He currently serves on the Capital Projects Committee, the Committee on Strategy and Innovation, and the Personnel and Benefits Committee.
 Dyer holds both the Credentialed Cooperative Director designation and the Board Leadership Certificate from the National Rural Electric Cooperative Association.
-He was elected to the NRECA Board of Directors as the Maryland representative in 2010.
+He served on the NRECA Board of Directors as the Maryland representative from 2010 to 2020.